 3713: Food Services - Committee3713: Food Services - Committee holly Tue, 07/02/2019 - 11:18

 The District shall establish a Nutrition & Wellness Committee which shall be composed of students, parents, teachers, food service personnel, and others as determined by the administration.
-Such committee shall meet at least annually and make recommendations to the administration with regard to the District's programs related to nutrition and wellness.
+Such committee shall meet at least twice per year and make recommendations to the administration with regard to the District's programs related to nutrition and wellness.

 The committee shall be composed of the following members:

 II.
-Five parents nominated by building principals and selected by the superintendent
+A minimum of five parents selected by the superintendent or designee

 IV.
 The curriculum facilitator for K-12 physical education